Old Traders Lodge | Erindi Game Reserve

 Lodges in Central Namibia

-Erindi Private Game Reserve is set on 71,000 ha of pristine wilderness, with landscapes as varied as mountains to savannah, with the added advantage of being in a malaria-free area.
+Old Traders Lodge is set on Erindi Private Game Reserve a 71,000 ha wildlife wilderness.
+Landscapes vary from savannah to mountain with the added advantage of being in a malaria-free area.
 It is situated in the Okahandja, Otjiwarongo and Omaruru triangle, where more than 15,000 head of game roam.
 Erindi means 'The Place of Water,' in the local Herero language.
-Rare and endangered species of leopard are being conserved and all of the big cats, including lion, cheetah plus black rhino, the rare African Wild Dog and brown hyena can be viewed here.

-There are 40 well-appointed suites all looking out onto the small floodlit waterhole.
-There is a gauze screen on the sliding doors and windows and insect repellent provided.
+There are 45 well-appointed suites with a gauze screen on the sliding doors and windows and insect repellent provided.
+The majority of the suites/rooms look out onto the small floodlit waterhole.

 - Luxury Rooms: The 30 spacious Luxury Rooms are all equipped with comfortable double or twin single beds, (with crisp linen and warm blankets) an en-suite bathroom, (with bath and shower) remote controlled air-conditioning, a fridge and kettle, tea/coffee station, an in-room safe, study desk and satellite TV.
 15 of them have sleeper couches for children under 12 years of age, sharing with parents.